AnvithKothaProjects/RubeGoldberg/README.md

 # RubeGoldberg
 A rube goldberg machine that shoots an asteroid at earth.
 Made in matter.js with Siya Choudhary and Shreyas Telluri.
+Sketch.js is the main file.